OlaHulleberg/mcpc/README.md

     # For standard MCP clients, return collected complete/failed messages
     if collected_messages:
-        # Keep in mind that FastMCP differs from Standard MCP here
+        # Keep in mind that FastMCP differs from Standard MCP
         # by expecting direct result rather than TextContent
         # It has implications in that it returns
         # all messages as "one" item, rather than multiple